May 13, 2020

 The taxi leaves us on Pham Ngu Lao, a street famous for its hotels and hostels for backpackers.
 Slawek is staying in the taxi cab and continues his way to a hotel, where he has a reservation already made.
 Before saying goodbye, he invites us for an evening of partying with his friends.

-With several addresses in our hands, we are looking for an accommodation.
+With several addresses in our hands, we are looking for accommodation.
 With over 30°C (86°F) heat and heavy backpacks, it shouldn't be pleasant, but being in a place like this, we don't feel any discomfort.
 A hotel employee named An, who speaks very good English, starts talking to us.
 He shows us the room.
-It has air conditioning, refrigerator, two large beds, a TV.
+It has air conditioning, a refrigerator, two large beds, a TV.
 The price is reasonable, so we reserve two nights.
 After checking in, we take a quick shower and go to explore the city of Saigon.
 It's only 11 o’clock in the morning.
 Before leaving the hotel, we talk to An again.
 He gives us many valuable hints, and even gives us his cellphone number, in case we need anything.
 He also teaches us about the tradition of bargaining.
-This makes us realise that we could have easily bargained a few bucks on the room.
+This makes us realize that we could have easily bargained a few bucks on the room.
 A good lesson for next time.

 We wander around the city, watching and absorbing a new world, the world that we did not know before.
-Every so often someone asks if we need transport, food, drink, souvenirs or marijuana 😉 Everything takes place in a pleasant atmosphere and without any nuisance.
+Every so often someone asks if we need transport, food, drink, souvenirs, or marijuana 😉 Everything takes place in a pleasant atmosphere and without any nuisance.
 Even though we read some negative opinions about the local people, this hasn't been our experience!
 They are very nice and friendly.
 Just stop and look at them, and they send a smile in return.

 After a few hours of wandering around HCMC, we go back to our room.
 For the past two days, we slept only a few hours, so we decided to take a rest, falling asleep for several hours.
 We wake up before 10 pm.
 Surprisingly, the sound of the traffic outside is as if there still was a day.
 We have no choice but to go out, this time to see Saigon by night.
-We walk the streets, which are full of bars, restaurants and tourists.
-Noise and crowds of drunken tourists is not what we are looking for in our journey.
+We walk the streets, which are full of bars, restaurants, and tourists.
+Noise and crowds of drunken tourists are not what we are looking for in our journey.
 Let's go a little further.
 It’s time for something we have waited for a long time.
-We are at a very small restaurant.
+We are in a very small restaurant.
 A large number of local clientele means that the food is good and cheap.
 We were right.
-We order the famous Pho soup, which the Vietnamese eat for breakfast, lunch and dinner.
-We also get a plate with warm bamboo shoots, lemons, chilli and fresh herbs.
+We order the famous Pho soup, which the Vietnamese eat for breakfast, lunch, and dinner.
+We also get a plate with warm bamboo shoots, lemons, chili, and fresh herbs.
 The combination of flavors makes our senses go crazy ... it is beautiful.
 The first day we consider to be very successful.
 We went to bed around 2:00 in the morning, to regenerate our strength for the next, hopefully also a good day...

 Last night was very short.
 We slept only four hours, probably due to the change in the time zone, and a large dose of new experiences.
-After waking up at 7:00 with a slight headache, we take a bus in the front of the hotel and go to the port on the Saigon River.
+After waking up at 7:00 with a slight headache, we take a bus in front of the hotel and go to the port on the Saigon River.
 Today we go see the famous Cu Chi Tunnels, located about 45 kilometers (28 miles) from the city.

 We take a boat to reach the attraction.
 A river trip itself provides a variety of new experiences.
 After leaving the city borders, the river is getting very wide, and the edge is covered with incredibly lush and green vegetation.
 From time to time we pass the local people, absorbed in their duties, but this does not prevent them from sending greetings in our direction.